yuhko-msft/microsoft-graph-docs/api-reference/v1.0/api/tablerow-delete.md

 ---
-title: "TableRow: delete"
+title: "tableRow: delete"
-description: "Deletes the row from the table."
+description: "Delete a row from a table."
 author: "lumine2008"
 localization_priority: Normal
 ms.prod: "excel"
 doc_type: apiPageType
 ---

-# TableRow: delete
+# tableRow: delete

 Namespace: microsoft.graph

-Deletes the row from the table.
+Delete a row from a table.
 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).